cankurtur/Vend/README.md

 ## Ideas for Improvement
 - `Combine` can be used to automate the `AdManager`.
 New ads are published to subscribers, and all view models subscribe to the current ad items.
 The `AdManager` automatically refreshes the ad pool when it is about to run out and publishes the new values to its subscribers.

-## Optional Feature
+## Optional Features
-Debug/Release scheme types were added to configure the app for different environments.
+- Debug/Release scheme types were added to configure the app for different environments.

+## Notes
+- The response from the JSONPlaceholder API contains invalid image URLs.
+For example, this URL — https://via.placeholder.com/150/771796 — does not open or load properly.